-Wollaton Pumps (click on photograph to bring up bigger/better version).
+Wollaton (click on photograph to bring up bigger/better version).

-wollaton The pump in the village square at Wollaton, Notts, has been restored in recent years, and looks smart under its slate-roofed wooden shelter.
-The unusual internal mechanism connected to the handle is a wheel, which runs against the inner surface of the pump housing, and functions to keep the operating rod vertical, in much the same way as a bow is used in more conventional pumps.
-Main photo obtained via www.geograph.org, and detail shots from Alan Murray-Rust - thanks, Alan.
+The pump in the village square at Wollaton, Notts, has been restored in recent years, and looks smart under its slate-roofed wooden shelter.
+The unusual internal mechanism connected to the handle is a wheel which runs against the inner surface of the pump housing, and functions to keep the operating rod vertical, in much the same way as a bow is used in more conventional pumps.
+Thanks to Mike Woolford for the photos on the left and Alan Murray-Rust for those on the right.

 Markings: None.